joatca/authkeys/README.md

     shards build --release

 The binary will be output to `bin/authkeys`.
+Copy this somewhere sensible (for example `/usr/sbin/authkeys`) then add this line to `/etc/ssh/sshd_config`:

+    AuthorizedKeysCommand /usr/sbin/authkeys